kubernetes/perf-tests/clusterloader2/docs/design.md

 Also note that all `Phases` and `Measurements` within a single `Step` will be run in parallel - a `Step` ends when all its `Phases` or `Measurements` finish.
 That also means, that individual steps run in serial.

+Step has optional `Name`.
+If step is named, a timer will be fired for that step automatically.

 ### Phase